 - Melissa Onishi, a sophomore in Mechanical Engineering, will work on a project titled "Precision Landing System Design Algorithms" with mentor Dr. Dilmurat Azimov of the Department of Mechanical Engineering.
 With the aim of increasing the landing accuracy of robotic rovers on planetary surfaces, Melissa will be writing and testing algorithms to simulate landing trajectories for autonomous, powered descent that is as fuel-efficient and precise as possible.

-- Brayden VanAckeren, a senior in Economics and Political Science, will continue working on his project titled, "Analysis of the Formation of Central Mounds within Martian Craters."
-With his mentor Dr. Peter Mouginis-Mark of the Hawaii Institute of Geophysics and Planetology, Brayden is collecting and analyzing details of the global distribution and sizes of Martian craters and their associated central mounds in relation to the geological history, to ultimately answer how and why central mounds form.
+- Brayden VanAckeren, a senior in Economics and Political Science, will continue working on the analysis of central mounds within Martian craters in his project titled, "Analysis of Curiosity's Path up Mount Sharp, Gale Crater, Mars."
+With his mentor Dr. Peter Mouginis-Mark of the Hawaii Institute of Geophysics and Planetology, Brayden collected and analyzed details of the global distribution and sizes of Martian craters and their associated central mounds in relation to the geological history, and this semester focused on Gale crater.
+Final Report

 University of Hawaii at Hilo:

 - Andrew McNichols, a senior in Physics and Astronomy, will work with his mentor Dr. Jesse Goldman of the Department of Physics and Astronomy to assemble a detector of elementary subatomic particles and use it to measure the energy and angular dependence of cosmic-ray muons on the slopes of Mauna Kea.
 The title of his project is "Variable Altitude Muon Detection: Energy and Angular Dependence of Cosmic-Ray Muons."